About Us - Overview

 Demographics: The City of New Westminster sits in the centre of the Greater Vancouver Regional District between the larger communities of Burnaby, Coquitlam, Surrey and Richmond.
 Despite its location, the city is relatively small and has retained a strong sense of history and community.
 The total population is approximately 70,000 and is expected to grow to 84,000 by 2021.
 District schools are, in general, fully subscribed, and a modest increase in student enrolment is expected over the next few years.The New Westminster School District recognizes and acknowledges the Qayqayt First Nations, as well as all Coast Salish peoples, on whose traditional and un-ceded territories we live, we learn, we play and we do our work.

 Unique Characteristics: The student population is reflective of the city’s population, with a full range of social and cultural backgrounds forming a diverse presence in our schools.
-In the Kindergarten to Grade 12 system, there are 6,385 students made up of approximately:
+In the Kindergarten to Grade 12 system as of 2017, there are 6,988 students including approximately: